German workers' and soldiers' councils 1918–1919: Hamburg

-Hamburg's workers' and soldiers' councils can serve as an example of others that were set up in cities across Germany.
+Hamburg's workers' and soldiers' councils were representative of others that were set up in cities across Germany.
 On the night of 5/6 November, a group of sailors from Kiel reached the port of Hamburg, disarmed the torpedo boats there and won the crews over to their side.
-They occupied the main train station and union hall without resistance, but soldiers at an infantry barracks fought back and left a number of revolutionaries dead before they surrendered.
+They occupied the main train station and union hall without resistance, but soldiers at an infantry barracks fought back and before they surrendered left a number of revolutionaries dead.
 The sailors established a provisional workers' and soldiers' council under USPD leadership on 6 November.
 After the council announced that it had political control of Hamburg, there was a mass march to the local military headquarters at Altona.
 Some shots were fired at them along the route, but when they reached the Altona headquarters, they found it deserted.
 On 8 November, delegates were elected to choose the 30 members of the permanent workers' and soldiers' council.
-Eighteen were to represent the factories, with the remainder divided equally between USPD, SPD, the unions and the left-radicals.
-The leaders of the new Council were the left-radical Heinrich Laufenberg and Wilhelm Heise.
+Eighteen were to represent the factories, with the remainder divided equally between USPD, SPD, the unions and the left-wing radicals.
+The leaders of the new Council were a communist, Heinrich Laufenberg, and Wilhelm Heise.
 The USPD was the strongest group in the Council.
-It eliminated the Hamburg parliament on the 12th but had to restore it on the 18th because the city lost its creditworthiness when the parliament was abolished.
+It eliminated the Hamburg Parliament on the 12th but had to restore it on the 18th because the city lost its creditworthiness when the parliament was abolished.
 The Council, however, maintained a veto right over its actions.
 It announced the election of a new parliament, but as was the case at the national level, the SPD wanted the election to take place as soon as possible while the USPD stalled.

 In preparation for the December meeting in Berlin of the Reich Congress of Workers' and Soldiers' Councils, the Hamburg Council drew up the Hamburg Points that were adopted there.

 Hamburg's parliamentary election was held on 16 March 1919.
 The SPD won the largest share of the votes with 60%.
-The USPD had a mere 9% and the Communist Party of Germany (KPD) 7%.
+The USPD had 9% and the Communist Party of Germany (KPD) 7%.
 On 26 March, the Hamburg Workers' and Soldiers' Council passed its power to the constituent parliament which wrote the city's new constitution.

+Berlin-Neukölln

-Some councils were far more radical than others.
-For instance, the workers' and soldiers' council of Neukölln controlled all local government departments, abolished the municipal authorities, took over the banks and declared housing to be communal property.
-The soviet at Neukölln was repressed by the SPD on the 16th of December 1918 when it was invaded by armed supporters of the provisional government and forced it to postpone its plans for collectivisation of local property.
-It let the SPD take up seats on local executive councils and reintroduced the municipal authorities the council had abolished.
+The radical council at Neukölln, a neighborhood of Berlin, took control of all local government departments, abolished the municipal authorities, took over the banks and declared housing to be communal property.
+On the 16th of December 1918, armed supporters of the provisional government of Friedrich Ebert forced it to postpone its plans for collectivisation of local property.
+The council then let the SPD take seats on local executive councils and reintroduced the municipal authorities it had abolished.

+Councils in the larger states

+For the activities of workers' and soldiers' councils in the larger states of the Weimar Republic, see the linked sections in: